stac-utils/stac-terminal/README.md

 ### Tables

-Use `termstac` to display tabularized data from a saved ItemCollection.
+Use `stacterm` to display tabularized data from a saved ItemCollection.

 ```
-$ termstac table items.json
+$ stacterm table items.json

 | id                                       | date       |
 |------------------------------------------|------------|